 Melanie received her Master's Degree in Speech-Language Pathology at Misericordia University in Dallas, PA.
 She has clinical experience in the school system working with children ranging from pre-school to 5th grade.
 She has experience working with children with a variety of different diagnoses including, articulation and language disorders, Autism Spectrum Disorder, Apraxia of speech, and fluency disorders.
 Melanie is very passionate about early intervention and enjoys working with young children.
 She believes that working in a one-on-one setting helps to better determine the individual needs of each child and can further promote growth and development.
-Melanie enjoys spending time with her husband, Jerry, and their dog, Kato.
+Melanie enjoys spending time with her husband, Jerry, and her daughter, Amelia Jordyn, and their dog, Kato.

 Julie Deane has over 21 years' experience working with children as a speech-language pathologist.
 She received her Master's Degree in Communication Sciences and Disorders in 1997 from the University of Georgia.
 She has worked with children with a range of disabilities, from mild to profound.